 S&P 500 Forward P/E Ratio and Subsequent 5-Year Returns

-Forward P/E Ratio and Subsequent 5-Year Annualized Returns With U.S. stocks still priced for perfection, the easy-money ride in equities looks over, leaving patience as the best trade for the next five years.
+Forward P/E Ratio and Subsequent 5-Year Annualized Returns With U.S. equities still priced for perfection, the next five years may bring thinner returns.
+These are exceptional businesses, but price matters.
+Even the strongest names can disappoint if you pay too much.
 Image: J.P.
 Morgan Asset Management

 Valuation – S&P 500 Index Forward P/E Ratio